yumoL/walkingAMaze/documentation/Project_specification.md

 # Project Specification

 ### Problem to solve
-This project is about drawing a maze and walking through it using different algorithms.
+This project is about generating a maze and walking through it using different algorithms.

-In this project I'm going to compare different algorithms to go through a maze.
+In this project I'm going to compare different algorithms to walk through a maze.
 The algorithms to be compared include DFS(depth-first search), BFS(breadth-first search) and A*-search.
-In addition to walking through a maze, I'm also going to draw a maze using DFS and BFS, which means in the final program, user can not only chose a finished maze which will be saved as a txt.-file to walk through, but also can draw a new maze using different algorithms to walk through.
+In addition to walking through a maze, I'm also going to generate a maze using DFS and BFS, which means in the final program, user can not only chose a finished maze which will be saved as a txt.-file to walk through, but also can generate a new maze by himself using different algorithms to walk through.

 ### Data structers and algorithms
 The data structures to be used are (at least) stack and queue.
 The algorithms to be used are DFS, BFS (in both drawing and walking a maze)  and A*-search (only in walking a maze).